Core Guide

 Worked Example 3: Banana Bread That Browns Too Fast and Stays Gummy

 Banana bread at altitude often shows a dark crust with an under-set center.
 The formula can be too wet for the rate of structure development, especially when sugar and leavening are left unchanged from sea-level versions.
 Start with a modest leavening reduction, a moderate heat increase, and earlier center checks.
 Then balance flour and liquid so the loaf keeps moisture without collapsing in the middle.
+If center-set problems repeat, use Banana Bread Gummy Center Fix.
+If structure is stable but slices stay dry, use Banana Bread Dry Fix.

 For loaf pans, center temperature and crumb resilience are better signals than crust color alone.
 Check for a mostly clean probe and gentle spring-back near the crown.
 If the loaf repeatedly shows a damp center line, avoid simply adding time at the same heat.
 You usually get better results by tightening structure variables and checking doneness in a narrower, earlier window.